Powerlifting: Classes and categories

-This depends on the federation generally but averages are as follows:

-14-18 (Sub-Jr), 19-23 (Jr), Any age(Open), 40+(Masters)
+Age categories are depended on the federation.

-The IPF uses the following age categories: sub-junior (18 and under), junior (19-23), open (24-39), masters 1 (40-49), masters 2 (50-59), masters 3 (60-69), masters 4 (70+).
-Age category is dependent on the year of the participant's birth.
-For example, if the participant turns 18 years old in January, he or she is still considered a Sub-junior until the end of that calendar year.
-Other federations typically break the Masters' categories down to 5-year increments, for example, 40–44, 45–49, 50–54, etc. Some federations also include a sub-master class from 33 (or 35) to 39.
+The IPF uses the following age categories: sub-junior (14–18), junior (19–23), open (any age), masters 1 (40–49), masters 2 (50–59), masters 3 (60–69), masters 4 (70+).

+Age categories are dependent on the year of the participant's birth.
+For example, if an athlete turns 18 years old in July, the athlete is considered an 18-year-old sub-junior throughout the calendar year.
+Other federations typically break the Masters categories down to 5-year increments, for example, 40–44, 45–49, 50–54, etc. Some federations also include a sub-master class from 33 (or 35) to 39, however some of these federations only use this category for record keeping purposes and do not use it as a competitive category in meets.

 Competition

 A powerlifting competition takes place as follows:

 Each competitor is allowed three attempts on each of the squat, bench press, and deadlift, depending on their standing and the organization they are lifting in.
 The lifter's best valid attempt on each lift counts toward the competition total.
 For each weightclass, the lifter with the highest total wins.
 In many meets, the lifter with the highest total relative to their weight class also wins.
 If two or more lifters achieve the same total, the lighter lifter ranks above the heavier lifter.

-Competitors are judged against other lifters of the same gender, weight class, and age.
-This helps to ensure that the accomplishments of lifters like Lamar Gant, who has deadlifted 5 times his bodyweight, are recognized alongside those of Danny Grigsby, the current All-time deadlift world record holder.
+Competitors are judged against other lifters of the same sex, weight class, and age.
 Comparisons of lifters and scores across different weight classes can also be made using handicapping systems.
-World federations use the following ones: IPF Points (IPF), Glossbrenner (WPC), Reshel (APF, GPC, GPA, WUAP, IRP), Outstanding Lifter (aka OL or NASA), Schwartz/Malone, Siff; for cadet and junior categories Foster coefficient is mostly used, while for master categories (above 40 years old) McCulloch or Reshel coefficients.
+World federations use the following ones: IPF GL Points, Glossbrenner, Reshel, Outstanding Lifter, Schwartz/Malone, Siff; for the junior age categories, Foster coefficient is mostly used; for the masters age categories, McCulloch or Reshel coefficients are mostly used.
 Winner of a competition based on an official coefficient used by presiding world federation is called best lifter.